dhicks6345789/remote-gateway/README.md

 Not finished yet - might still be a bit clunky in places, but should mostly work.

 ### To do:
+- Add ability to add new users to Windows machines as new users log in.
+- Make script runnable via direct download rather than having to clone project.
+- Rewrite crontab to auto-update.
 - Possibly add support for services similar to Cloudflare's Zero Trust - ngrok, maybe.
-- Make script runnable via direct download rather than having to clone project.
-- Add support for Raspberry Pi, with user interface for admin user(s) to edit list of devices available.
+- Add support for classroom sets of Raspberry Pis, with user interface for admin user(s) to edit list of devices available.
 - Add support for legacy Windows apps, with file save/load.
-- Add ability to add new users to Windows machines as new users log in.